stevemorrisbi/ProfitCalculator/README.md

 #### Conditional logic will be added to this function at a later date to categorise whether a purchase is a worth while investment or not.

-#### Conditonal logic of US sales tax will also be a future development consideration.
+#### Conditonal logic of US sales tax is also be a future development consideration.